 When to Visit Mingus Mill

-Looking For Freshly Gristed Goods?: While Mingus Mill undergoes preservation and rehabilitation, you can visit Saunooke’s Mill in Cherokee, which also sells corn meal, grits, and a variety of other flavors, all made through the working gristmill.
+Looking For Freshly Ground Goods?
+While Mingus Mill undergoes preservation work, you can visit Saunooke’s Mill in Cherokee, which also sells corn meal, grits, and a variety of other products, all made through a working gristmill.

 Mingus Mill Waterfall

-The only wear falling at Mingus Mill is from the 200-foot flume where the filter gets rid of leaves and sticks, but many people confuse the name Mingo Falls (and it’s also where Google leads you when looking for “Mingus Mill Waterfall.”)
-To be clear, Mingo Falls is close enough to Mingus Mill that you could see them both in one day. yet they each have no connection to the other.
+The only water falling at Mingus Mill is from the 200-foot flume where the filter gets rid of leaves and sticks.
+But many people confuse the name with Mingo Falls, and it’s also where Google leads you when searching for “Mingus Mill Waterfall.”
+To be clear, Mingo Falls is close enough to Mingus Mill that you could see them both in one day, yet they have no connection to each other.

 To access Mingo Falls, drive 6.5 miles from Mingus Mill outside the park to Big Cove Connector.
 The waterfall is on the Qualla Boundary Land Trust of the Eastern Band of Cherokee.
-In fact, the Cherokee call it Big Bear Falls.
+The Cherokee call it Big Bear Falls.

 We’re proud to highlight the beauty of the Great Smoky Mountains National Park, including Mingus Mill, in one of our national park films.
 We hope you can take a few minutes to watch the beauty of this Appalachian gem.